 Veterinary biologics are products designed to diagnose, prevent, or treat diseases in animals.
-Although the term "biologic" can potentially refer to a wide range of products, those used in fish are generally classified as vaccines or bacterins: vaccines contain live organisms (bacteria or viruses) or killed viruses, whereas bacterins contain inactivated cultures of bacteria.
+Although the term "biologic" can potentially refer to a wide range of products, those used in fish are generally classified as vaccines or bacterins: vaccines contain live or attenuated bacteria or viruses or killed viruses; whereas bacterins contain inactivated cultures of bacteria.
 Both are used to increase the natural ability of the animal to resist the disease caused by the organism from which the biologic product is derived.
-Biologics differ from drugs functionally (biologics affect the fish's immune system while drugs affect the disease-causing agent) and in terms of how they are applied (preventative, before infection application vs. therapeutic, post-infection application).
+Biologics differ from drugs functionally (biologics affect the fish's immune system while drugs typically affect the disease-causing agent) and in terms of how they are applied (preventative, before infection application vs. therapeutic, post-infection application).
 Also, most biologics leave no chemical residues in animals.

 There are a number of licensed, commercial veterinary biologics that are currently approved for use in fish; these products are described below.
 Autogenous vaccines are a specific subset of biologics that are derived from specific pathogens associated with a specific facility.
 Some fish culture facilities use autogenous vaccines and find them to be highly beneficial tools for fish health management; however, given the specificity of these biologics and their use patterns, they are not the focus of the Guide.
-As with drugs or any other compound used in aquaculture, it is recommended to seek professional advice about the specific biologic product you are interested in using before using it for the first time.
+As with drugs or any other compound used in aquaculture, it is recommended to seek professional advice about the specific biologic product of interest before using it for the first time.
 However, there are some general recommendations that apply to the use of any biologic:

-- Follow all recommendations provided on the product label or other product literature, including proper storage temperature. - Shake biologic product well before using, and use all the opened product at once, i.e., don't store opened biologics for use at a later date. - Biologics should only be applied to healthy fish. - If human exposure (e.g. accidental injection) of the biologic product occurs, immediately seek medical advice.
+- Follow all recommendations provided on the product label or other product literature, including proper storage temperature. - Shake biologic products well before using, and use all the opened product at once, i.e., don't store opened biologics for use at a later date. - Biologics should only be applied to healthy fish. - If human exposure (e.g. accidental injection) of the biologic product occurs, immediately seek medical advice.

-REMEMBER THAT VACCINATION IS JUST ONE COMPONENT OF A COMPLETE FISH HEALTH PROGRAM, AND CANNOT PREVENT ALL FISH HEALTH PROBLEMS.
-SEEK PROFESSIONAL ADVICE REGARDING APPROPRIATE VACCINE USE BEFORE APPLICATION
+REMEMBER THAT VACCINATION IS JUST ONE COMPONENT OF A COMPLETE FISH HEALTH PROGRAM AND CANNOT PREVENT ALL FISH HEALTH PROBLEMS.
+SEEK PROFESSIONAL ADVICE REGARDING APPROPRIATE VACCINE USE BEFORE APPLICATION.

 For more information on using biologics in aquaculture production, users are encouraged to consult USDA APHIS Program Aid No. 1713 "Veterinary Biologics: Use and Regulation" and "Use of Vaccines in Finfish Aquaculture".
 For additional information about veterinary biologics, you can also consult the USDA APHIS CVB website, which includes contact information for further questions.
-Additionally, a reference poster with information about currently approved biologics can be ordered, viewed, and/or downloaded free of charge from the USFWS AADAP website.
 For information about preparing immersion baths or delivering injections, please refer to the Application Techniques section.